-The median survival is the time at which fractional survival equals 50%.
+The median survival time is the time point at which the probability of survival equals 50%.
 Some things to keep in mind:

-•If survival exceeds 50% at the longest time point, then median survival cannot be computed.
-Prism reports that the median survival is "undefined".
-The logrank comparison of curves really does compare entire curves, and does not compare median survival times.
-So the P value computed by the logrank test is still valid even if one or both median survival times are undefined.
+•If the probability of survival exceeds 50% at the longest time point, then the median survival time cannot be computed.
+Prism reports that the median survival is “undefined”.
+The logrank comparison of curves compares entire curves, and does not compare median survival times.
+So the P value computed by the logrank test is still valid even if one or both median survival times are undefined

-•If the survival curve is horizontal at 50% survival, then the median survival time is not really defined.
+•If the survival curve is horizontal at 50% survival, then the median survival time is not clearly defined.
 In the survival curve below, the curve is horizontal at Y=50% between 9 and 17 months.
-It would be accurate to say that half the patients had died by 9 months, or that half were still alive at 17 months.
-Prism follows the suggestion of Machin and reports that the median survival is the average of those two values, 13 months.
+Prism follows the suggestion of Machin and reports that the median survival is the average of those two values, or 13 months in this case.

-•Prism, like most programs, defines median survival as the time at which the staircase survival curve crosses 50% survival.
-Thus is is an accurate statement of median survival in the subjects or animals actually included in the data set.
-The graph on the left below, shows how Prism computes median survival (211 days for this example).
-If you connected the survival times with point-to-point lines rather than a staircase, you'd find that the line may intersect Y=50% at an earlier time, and thus you'd come up with a different value for median survival (193 days in the example on the right below) This would make sense if you were trying to predict median survival for future patients.
-Prism does not do this, as it is not standard.
+•Prism - like most programs - defines median survival as the time at which the staircase survival curve crosses 50% survival.
+This is an accurate statement of median survival in the subjects or animals actually included in the data set.
+The graph on the left below shows how Prism computes median survival (211 days for this example).
+If you connected the survival times with point-to-point lines rather than a staircase, you’d find that the line may intersect Y=50% at an earlier time, and thus you’d come up with a different value for median survival (193 days in the example on the right below).
+This would make sense if you were trying to predict median survival for future patients.
+Prism does not do this, as it is not standard